Thursday 07 December 2017

 However, for those expatriates who are liable, the circular clarifies the method of determination of the charge they will pay.

-Those who are liable for the Cotisation subsidiaire Maladie (CSM) are those who fulfill both of the two following conditions:• That you have no professional activity (business or salaried), or that you have have a professional activity, but your income from this activity is no greater than €3,862pa (2016).
+Those who are liable for the Cotisation subsidiaire Maladie (CSM) are those who fulfill both of the two following conditions:• That you have no professional activity (business or salaried), or that you have a professional activity, but your income from this activity is no greater than €3,862pa (2016).

 The only income that is assessed is 'revenus de patrimoine'.
 That is to say, investment income, rental income and capital gains.
 Only those with a low income-earning professional activity (as above) would have this income taken into consideration in the calculation.